Northlend Tundra

 Eoincrown

-While the Conclave’s mission is to preserve history, they are staunch enemies of the Tomb Dredging industry, a sector they view as nothing more than grave robbing.
-They pay handsomely for Sun Ivory artifacts, offering large rewards to anyone who can recover them, yet are equally ruthless in their efforts to thwart thieves and unscrupulous excavators.
-This rivalry has led to an ironic situation: the Conclave’s high demand for Sun Ivory artifacts has unintentionally fueled the ongoing Ivory Rush, with more and more adventurers and treasure hunters flocking to the region to unearth the rare and valuable material.
+The Conclave’s mission is to preserve history but they are staunch enemies of the tomb dredging industry.
+They view it as nothing more than grave robbing.
+They pay handsomely for sun ivory artifacts.
+This has led to an ironic situation: the Conclave’s high demand for sun ivory artifacts has unintentionally fueled the ongoing ivory rush.
+With demand at an all time high, more and more adventurers and treasure hunters flock to Eoincrown to cash in.

 Village of Tukuruk